 - Taking or driving a motor vehicle without the owner’s consent

 - Taking fuel from a retailer without consent

 - Committing wage theft

 Minnesota is not conservative when it comes to handing down punishment for charges regarding theft.
-If you’re facing charges – no matter how minor you may think they are – your best bet is to contact a Minneapolis criminal defense lawyer to protect yourself.
+If you’re facing charges – no matter how minor you may think they are – your best bet is to contact a Minneapolis criminal defense attorney to protect yourself.